 “Yes, yes!” she replied as she walked away.
 “It was like a cake!”

-Anyway, since today is National Coffee Day, I have two recommendations for you.
+Anyway, on National Coffee Day, I have two recommendations for you.
 One is to find yourself some free coffee, because they’re giving it away out there.
 I hear everybody gets a free cup from Dunkin’ Donuts… although in certain New England markets, I also hear that a portion of today’s Dunkin’ Donuts coffee sales are going to the Special Olympics, and the conflicting logic boggles me.
 I hope it isn’t a sinister way of making it sound like they’re donating money to a good cause when they really aren’t, because a portion of free is zero.
 I’m sure that’s not it.

 My other recommendation is to go make yourself some kahlua.
 It’s super easy, and yummier than the store-bought kind, because you can use any coffee you want.
 (I used butterscotch-flavored gourmet coffee.
 Lovely if you can find it.)